-MTA DHCP Option 43 Sub-options Required / Not Used in OPTION-43 Value Description Sub-option 9 R <model Number&gt;</model The sub-option 9 contains the MTA Device Model Number represented as an ASCII string.
-The MTA MUST send the DHCP option 43 sub-option 9.
-The DHCP option 43 sub-option 9 value MUST be identical to <model number=""> field in the MIB-II object sysDescr.</model> Sub-option 10 R <vendor Name&gt;</vendor The sub-option 10 contains the Vendor Name represented as an ASCII string.
-The MTA MUST send the DHCP option 43 sub-option 10.
-The DHCP option 43 sub-option 10 value MUST be identical to <vendor name=""> field in the MIB-II object sysDescr.</vendor> Sub-options 11 -30 Reserved for CableHome Sub-option 31 R <mta mac<br="">Address&gt;</mta> The sub-option 31 contains the MTA MAC Address encoded as a 6 byte octet string.
+MTA DHCP Option 43 Sub-options Required / Not Used in OPTION-43 Value Description Sub-option 31 R <mta mac<br="">Address&gt;</mta> The sub-option 31 contains the MTA MAC Address encoded as a 6 byte octet string.
 The MTA MUST send the DHCP option 43 sub-option 31.
 The DHCP option 43 sub-option 31 value MUST be identical to the content of the pktcMtaDevMacAddress MIB object.
-Sub-option 32 R <correlation ID&gt;</correlation The sub-option 32 contains the Correlation ID number encoded as 4-byte INTEGER in the network order.
+Sub-option 32 R <correlation id=""></correlation> The sub-option 32 contains the Correlation ID number encoded as 4-byte INTEGER in the network order.
 The MTA MUST send the DHCP option 43 sub-option 32.
 The DHCP option 43 sub-option 32 value MUST be identical to the content of the pktcMtaDevCorrelationId MIB object.
-Sub-options 33-50 Reserved for PacketCable.
+Sub-options 33-50 Reserved for IPCablecom.
 Sub-options 51 to 127 Reserved for CableLabs.
 Sub-options 128 to 254 Reserved for vendors.